j2objc-contrib/j2objc-gradle/README.md

     // NOTE these files should be checked in to the repository and updated as needed
-    // NOTE this should contain ONLY j2objc generated files, other contents will be deleted destDir null  // e.g. "${projectDir}/../Xcode/j2objc-generated"
+    // NOTE this should contain ONLY j2objc generated files, other contents will be deleted destDir null  // e.g. "${projectDir}/../Xcode/j2objc-generated" }

-    // Further settings are listed in the "J2objcPluginExtension" class below }
 ```